aiola-lab/aiola-js-sdk/README.md

 #### Custom base URL (enterprises)

-You can direct the SDK to use your own endpoint by providing the `baseUrl` option:
+Direct the SDK to use your own endpoint by providing the `baseUrl` option:

 ```ts
 const client = new AiolaClient({